pantheon-systems/WordPress/wp-content/plugins/wp-ses/readme.txt

 == Description ==

+The WP SES plugin has been acquired by [Delicious Brains Inc](https://deliciousbrains.com/?utm_campaign=WP%2BOffload%2BSES&utm_source=wordpress.org&utm_medium=free%2Bplugin%2Blisting).
+Big improvements are on the way, but for now we’ve just tidied up the UI a bit.

-WP SES sends all outgoing WordPress emails through Amazon Simple Email Service (SES) instead of local wp_mail function.
+WP SES sends all outgoing WordPress emails through Amazon Simple Email Service (SES) instead of the local `wp_mail()` function.

 This ensures high email deliverability, email traffic statistics and a powerful managed infrastructure.

 Multisite features are so far experimental.